© Crown copyright 2018

-If the ‘ready’ symbol is lit, pressing the accelerator will make the vehicle move - whether the engine is running or not.
+Pressing the accelerator will make the vehicle move (whether the engine is running or not) if the ‘ready’ symbol is lit.

-‘Powered down’ is the state in which the high voltage system is isolated and the vehicle can’t start up or move off.
+‘Powered down’ is the state in which the high voltage system is isolated and the vehicle cannot start up or move off.

 If the vehicle has a conventional key, remove it to make the vehicle safe to inspect.

 Most hybrids and electric vehicles now have ‘smart keys’.
 These usually have a start/stop button and keyless entry.

 As a general rule, follow these steps.

 Put the vehicle in ‘park’ with the parking brake applied.

 Shut the system off with the ‘start/stop’ button.

 Remove the smart key from the vehicle and then store it at least 3 metres away - ideally further.